 Our highest level polymer based additive technology is our Connex 350 from Stratasys.
-From their site: “With its 350 × 350 × 200 mm (13.8 × 13.8 × 7.9 in.) build tray, the Objet Connex350 gives you the power to prototype complex, assembled products… it offers outstanding 16-micron, high-resolution layers for printing complex geometries, smooth surfaces and thin walls.”
+From their site: “With its 350 × 350 × 200 mm (13.8 × 13.8 × 7.9 in.) build tray, the Objet Connex350 gives you the power to prototype complex, assembled products… it offers outstanding 16-micron, high-resolution layers for printing complex geometries, smooth surfaces, and thin walls.”

 One of our first polymer based additive technologies was our Dimension machine, also from Stratasys.
-Their website describes the FDM technology used in the Dimension machines very well: “3D printers that run on FDM Technology build parts layer-by-layer by heating thermoplastic material to a semi-liquid state and extruding it according to computer-controlled paths.”
+Their website describes the FDM technology used in the Dimension machines very well: “3D printers that run on FDM Technology build parts layer-by-layer by the heating thermoplastic material to a semi-liquid state and extruding it according to computer-controlled paths.”
 We now have two Dimension machines, and just added 4 uPrint SE Plus machines to our stable of FDM printing horses.

 All of these machines provide us with excellent resources for training our Edward P. Fitts Department of Industrial and Systems Engineering students in the basics of additive manufacturing in an affordable way.